unclecaptain5426/Chrome-on-NT-Compatibility-by-Build/readme.md

 WORD OF CAUTION

-Please do not use an older version of Windows, neither an older version of Google Chrome as a daily driver.
+Please do not use an older version of Google Chrome as a daily driver.
 It must be for testing purposes only.